 “They will be called oaks of righteousness, a planting of the Lord for the display of His splendor.”
 Isaiah 61:3

-The Mighty Oak Tree Proverbs: How Can This Happen?
+The Mighty Oak Tree Proverb: How Can This Happen?

 At the beginning of its life, the oak spends most of its energy on root development.
 An initial root is called the taproot.
 It grows deep underground, looking for a dependable supply of moisture.

-If you want to grow children and families who are spiritually strong, like the mighty oak tree proverbs suggest, that’s the first step.
-We must help people develop a deep connection with Christ.
+So to grow spiritually strong children and families, like the mighty oak tree proverb suggests, that’s the first step.
+We must help them develop a deep connection with Christ.
 This is the most important factor.

-A deep faith, the kind that can withstand the winds of doubt, spiritual droughts and storms of life, is a faith that has, first and foremost, a deep connection with Christ.
+A deep faith can withstand the winds of doubt, spiritual droughts, and life’s storms.
+This faith has, first and foremost, a deep connection with Christ.
 This deep faith comes from remaining rooted and grounded in Jesus.

 Our faith and relationship with Jesus grow deeper and stronger by spending time with Him.
 As we spend time with Him, our faith roots grow deeper.

-Another thing we must do to help kids and families develop a strong “oak tree” kind of faith is help them connect with other believers.
-As the oak tree’s main root grows deeper, it also begins growing horizontal roots.
+Another important aspect of developing a strong “oak tree” kind of faith is helping kids and families connect with other believers.
+As the tree’s main root grows deeper, it also begins growing horizontal roots.

 These horizontal roots bring moisture and nutrients for the tree’s lifetime.
 And when other oak trees are nearby, the trees grow their root systems together.
 That way, they can share nutrients, moisture and minerals.
 Together they grow side by side.